JoaoPPSilva/main/Commands/readme.md

 Commands
 =======

-This section is intended for PowerCLI and ESXcli commands.
+Commands for PowerCLI and ESXcli commands.